Renwar-P/cryptalk/README.md

 - requests-oauthlib==1.3.1
 - sqlparse==0.4.4

-## Testing
-All testing in this project has been done manually during the development process, the project has not followed the principles of test driven development.
-Testing has for the most part followed the track of the user stories.
-Everytime a user story is concluded testing has been done to make sure the new feature is working.
-This has been done by simply clicking on the buttons/links and testing all the functions to see if it produced the desired outcome.
-All the functions in the project are working.

-Django is a python framework so most of the code is written in python.
-The part of the code that is in js is the alert messages.
-They work as expected.
-CryptoTalk has today no socialmedia today so the links go to their respective homepages.

-Because this project was developed with Bootstrap it is fully responsive on all screen sizes.

-In the development of this project I encountered several bugs.
-They are covered in the bugs section.

 ## Bugs
 During development of this project I encountered several bugs.
 Some of them are covered here: